umanlp/SpkAtt-2023/README.md

 # SpkAtt-2023

-This repository contains the data and supplementary materials for the
+This repository contains the data and supplementary materials for Task 1 of the

 ## 2023 Shared Task on Speaker Attribution (SpkAtt-2023),